MarkSchu/walkthrough/README.md

 For a bit more detail, we need:

   1. can recieve text messages
   2. persists text messages
-4. shows new text message notifications to dispatch user
+  3. shows new text message notifications to dispatch user
-5. shows unread text message notifications to dispatch user
+  4. shows unread text message notifications to dispatch user
   5. can send text messages to other clients

 ## Solution, Challenges and Design Decisions

-### Existing Tech Stack and Architecture
+### Existing Tech Stack

 The basic dependencies and tech stack is as follows:

   1. Built with Electron js.
   2. Written in TypeScript
   3. React for front-end components
   4. Redux for client state management
   5. Sass for styling
   6. Webpack to build
   7. SQL database management system

+### Existing Archicture
 The basic archicture:

 At the most general level, the architecture consists of the Electron Client, the Database Layer, and a Messaging API.
 The messaging api is a service that already exists that handles the entire process of encoding and transferring messages.
 It this context, it is already built to handle Text Messages.
 The Electron Client subscribes to this service to receive messages.
 When the client receives the messages, its automatically stores them in the database to save the history.
 The number of messages in the database is monitored, only allowing a specific number of saved messages.
 When new messages come in and the number is exceeded, the oldest set of messages is deleted.